Types of computer monitors | What is a monitor and its functions explainer

 The monitors are available in the market in various sizes.

-Whatever, the input is being given to the computer by us is displayed in the form of text, image, video or graphic on the computer screen.
+Whatever, input is being given to the computer by us is displayed in the form of text, image, video, or graphic on the computer screen.

-The output displayed on computer screen is known as soft copy.
+The output displayed on the computer screen is known as a soft copy.

 Function of monitor